More Than 850,000 Syrian, Turkish Children Displaced By Deadly Quakes - UrduPoint

 More Than 850,000 Syrian, Turkish Children Displaced By Deadly Quakes

-She said it was now critical "to do all we can to help families begin to rebuild their lives, providing children with psychosocial support, getting them back into learning as soon as possible, and providing some stability amid the chaos."
+She said it was now critical to do all we could to help families begin to rebuild their lives, providing children with psychosocial support, getting them back into learning as soon as possible, and providing some stability amid the chaos.
 At the same time, the UN Population Fund (UNFPA) reported on Monday that the situation for the 356,000 pregnant women in earthquake-affected areas remained critical, especially the estimated 38,800 who were expected to deliver in the coming weeks.

 Hundreds of hospitals and clinics were either damaged or destroyed, and thousands of women and girls were living in over-crowded, makeshift camps exposed to freezing temperatures, UNFPA said, adding that urgent funding was key to keeping thousands healthy during their pregnancy.

-The impact of the earthquakes on the region's children and families, it added, had been catastrophic, leaving hundreds of thousands living in desperate conditions.
+UNICEF said the impact of the earthquakes on the region's children and families had been catastrophic, leaving hundreds of thousands living in desperate conditions.

-The combined death toll from the earthquakes and aftershocks had reached more than 50,000 people in both countries, with thousands of others injured and massive destruction to buildings and other essential infrastructure.
+The combined death toll from the earthquakes and aftershocks has reached more than 50,000 people in both countries, with thousands of others injured and massive destruction to buildings and other essential infrastructure.

 8 million people displaced, including nearly three million children.